Mother Teresa: Early life and family

 She was the youngest child of Nikollë and Dranafile Bojaxhiu (Bernai).
-Her father, who was involved in Albanian-community politics in Ottoman Macedonia, died in 1919 when she was eight years old.
+Her father, who was involved in Albanian-community politics in Ottoman Macedonia, was probably poisoned, an act attributed to Serbian agents, after he had visited Belgrade for a political meeting in 1919 when she was eight years old.
 He was born in Prizren (today in Kosovo), however, his family was from Mirdita (present-day Albania).
-Her mother may have been from a village near Gjakova, believed by her offspring to be Bishtazhin.

-According to a biography by Joan Graff Clucas, Anjezë was in her early years when she became fascinated by stories of the lives of missionaries and their service in Bengal; by age 12, she was convinced that she should commit herself to religious life.
+Her mother may have been from a village near Gjakova, believed by her offspring to be Bishtazhin.According to a biography by Joan Graff Clucas, Anjezë was in her early years when she became fascinated by stories of the lives of missionaries and their service in Bengal; by age 12, she was convinced that she should commit herself to religious life.
 Her resolve strengthened on 15 August 1928 as she prayed at the shrine of the Black Madonna of Vitina-Letnice, where she often went on pilgrimages.

 Anjezë left home in 1928 at age 18 to join the Sisters of Loreto at Loreto Abbey in Rathfarnham, Ireland, to learn English with the intent of becoming a missionary; English was the language of instruction of the Sisters of Loreto in India.
 She saw neither her mother nor her sister again.
 Her family lived in Skopje until 1934, when they moved to Tirana.

-She arrived in India in 1929 and began her novitiate in Darjeeling, in the lower Himalayas, where she learned Bengali and taught at St. Teresa's School near her convent.
+During communist leader Enver Hoxha's rule, she was considered a dangerous agent of the Vatican.
+Despite multiple requests and despite the fact that many countries made requests on her behalf, she was denied a chance to see her family and was not granted the opportunity to see her mother and sister.
+Both of them died during Hoxha's rule, and Anjezë herself was only able to visit Albania five years after the communist regime collapsed.
+Dom Lush Gjergji in his book "Our Mother Teresa" describes one of her trips to the embassy where she was crying as she was leaving the building, saying:Dear God, I can understand and accept that I should suffer, but it is so hard to understand and accept why my mother has to suffer.
+In her old age she has no other wish than to see us one last time.She arrived in India in 1929 and began her novitiate in Darjeeling, in the lower Himalayas, where she learned Bengali and taught at St. Teresa's School near her convent.
 She took her first religious vows on 24 May 1931.
 She chose to be named after Thérèse de Lisieux, the patron saint of missionaries; because a nun in the convent had already chosen that name, she opted for its Spanish spelling of Teresa.